 5) Adjust the sign of the integer number by the first bit of the initial binary number.

-The latest binary numbers in one's complement representation converted to signed integers numbers written in decimal system (base ten)
+The latest signed binary numbers in one's complement representation converted to integers written in decimal system (base ten)

 How to convert signed binary numbers in one's complement representation from binary system to decimal